MoneySavingExpert.com homepage

 How to book:

-49 hours before departure, Eurostar will confirm the train details.
+• 49 hours before departure, Eurostar will confirm the train details.

 See our Cheap train tickets guide for more ways to save.

 Eurostar has launched a sale with fares for £35 one-way, meaning you can get £70 return tickets to Paris, Lille, Brussels, Amsterdam and Rotterdam from London St Pancras International – the cheapest price for Eurostar fares direct.
-The sale ends at 10.59pm on Thursday 3 April, but it's best to do it ASAP as the cheapest fares often sell out fast.

-The £35 one-way fares are for travel from Wednesday 23 April to Wednesday 9 July.
+The £35 one-way fares are for travel from Wednesday 22 April to Wednesday 8 July.
 Tickets depend on availability, and some dates are excluded – see 'More info' below.

-Plus, we've a code to bag a return journey from £66.50 – or book via Uber and you'll get 5% credit back.
+Plus, we've a code to bag £5 off making it £65 for the cheapest return if you're a new TrainPal customer – or book via Uber and you'll get 3% credit back.
 Here are your booking options:

 To find the cheap fares, you'll need to enter your destination (Paris, Lille, Amsterdam, Rotterdam or Brussels) and search for a return journey – you won't see the extra cheap fares if you search for one-way only.
-There are no fees when booking via TrainPal and you'll receive digital tickets (same as booking direct).
+There are no fees when booking via TrainPal, and you'll receive digital tickets (same as booking direct).

 When registering with TrainPal, you might receive an email from sister brand Trip.com too.
-Don't worry, this won't sign you up to Trip.com – TrainPal also uses the Trip.com email domain when sending emails to its users.
+Don't worry, this won't sign you up to Trip.com – TrainPal also uses the Trip.com email domain when sending emails to its users

-You can also book train tickets, including Eurostar, via Uber and get 5% back in Uber credit (if you've an Uber One membership, you'll get 10% back).
-There's no booking fee here either.
 The Uber credit will appear within 60 days of completing your journey, and it'll be valid for a further 60 days from the date of issue – it can be used on a future train or taxi booking, or Uber Eats order.
-This could be a good option if you regularly use the Uber app for travelling as you're essentially getting cashback to use towards your next journey.
+This could be a good option if you regularly use the Uber app for travelling, as you're essentially getting cashback to use towards your next journey.

 Head to the Eurostar website.
 You'll need to book a return journey to get the cheapest £35 tickets, as they're not available on single journeys.

-How good is the deal and which services are cheap tickets available on?
+How good is the deal, and which services are cheap tickets available on?

 The £35 seats are randomly spread across all included dates on both peak and off-peak trains, so it could be trial and error finding the cheap seats.
-Keep in mind you'll have a better chance of snagging a cheap fare if you're flexible on your travel times and dates.
+Keep in mind, you'll have a better chance of snagging a cheap fare if you're flexible on your travel times and dates.

 See our Cheap train tickets guide for more ways to save.